 In today’s blog, we’ll provide a practical walkthrough to help you draft this important letter, including:

-What is a Notice of Sale of Property Letter?
+What is a notice of sale of property letter?

 You might wonder if selling a rental property is even possible with tenants in place.
 Yes, it is.

-However, the process requires careful consideration of the lease terms and local laws.
-If the tenant is on a fixed-term lease, they often have the right to remain until the lease expires.
+However, the process requires careful consideration of lease terms and local laws.
+If the resident is on a fixed-term lease, they often have the right to remain until the lease expires.
 If the lease is month-to-month, the new owner may have more flexibility.
 But in all cases, understanding and following legal guidelines is crucial as they may vary based on your location.

 While selling a rental property has plenty of advantages, it also has its drawbacks.
 Here is a look at some disadvantages of selling a rental property: